ITReema/100DaysOfCode/Day63/README.md

 ```

 * Self-Invoking functions: <br>
 A self-invoking expression is invoked (started) automatically, without being called.
-Function expressions will execute automatically if the expression is followed by ().
+Function expressions will execute automatically if the expression is followed by ().<br>
 **Example**
 ```
 (function () {